rohgoyal/getting-started/bluemix/analytics-basics/README.md

   * API Calls per Day
   * Success Rate

+  ***Important!*** When you select each visualization, the selection tab blocks your dashboard view, so you may not realize that the visualization you click has been added to the dashboard.
+It may be easier to select one visualization at a time, closing the selection tab each time, so that you can see the changes to your new dashboard.

 3. Click the Save button and give your dashboard a name: ``Subscriber Dashboard``.

    ![](./images/savedashboard.png)